NickNaso/RESTfulError/README.md

     });
 });
 ```
-Every time your system generate an error you handle it and the correspinding response.
-The idea is to have a generi Error object that encapsulate all error types and dispacht it to a centralized error middleware.
+Every time your system generate an error you handle it and the corresponding response.
+The idea is to have a generic Error object that encapsulate all types of error and dispatch it to a centralized error middleware that will provide to generate the response.